SalokinGreen/Imagebook/ReadME.md

 Welcome to the imagebook, a [NovelAI](https://novelai.net/) tampermonkey extension that allows you to add images to your lorebook entries.
 Not the prettiest, but it works.
 It's the first version, so there might be unkown bugs!

-https://github.com/SalokinGreen/Imagebook/assets/50830205/ca8359df-9fc6-4e75-9ceb-4505b13552e6
+Tested on windows + brave browser greate so far. https://github.com/SalokinGreen/Imagebook/assets/50830205/ca8359df-9fc6-4e75-9ceb-4505b13552e6

 ## Installation